 Italian critic Luca Segalla commented that "...Eleonora Spina and Michele Benignetti, with utmost care and attention to sound, precisely execute the contrapuntal game of variation no. 4, carving out a finale which makes one feel as if he’s listening to an orchestra..."
 (Luca Segalla for “Musica ” Magazine, September 2015).
 Theirs recordings were presented by Radio France, Rai Radio3, Radio Vaticana, Rete Toscana Classica, Radio Popolare Milano, SBS Australia and Radio Suisse.

 Their album ‘Lifetime’ was followed up their former work on January 2017.
-Released on Sheva Collection, it went on to win Gold Medals for Best Album, Best Duo and Best Emerging Artists at the 2017 Global Music Awards in California (USA).
+Released on Sheva Collection, it went on to win Gold Medals for Best Album, Best Duo and Best Emerging Artists at the 2017 Global Music Awards in California (La Jolla - USA).

-They won several international prizes in music competition for both chamber music and piano duo, including First Prize at the Pietro Argento Competition (Italy, 2013),Best Chamber Musica Performance Award at the London Piano Masters (Uk, 2013),First Prize at the European Music Competition of Moncalieri (Italy, 2014), First Prize & Brahms Special Prize at the Virtuoso Grand Prize Competition (France, 2015), First Prize at the A.M.A.
-Calabria Music Competition (Italy, 2015), Most Distinguished Artist Award at the IBLA Grand Prize (Italy, 2015), First Prize at the Concours Musical de France (France, 2016)...
+They won several international prizes in music competition for both chamber music and piano duo, including First Prize at the Pietro Argento Competition (Italy, 2013),Best Chamber Music Performance Award at the London Piano Masters (UK, 2013),First Prize at the European Music Competition of Moncalieri (Italy, 2014), First Prize & Brahms Special Prize at the Virtuoso Grand Prize Competition (France, 2015), First Prize at the A.M.A.
+Calabria Music Competition (Italy, 2015), Most Distinguished Artist Award at the IBLA Grand Prize (Italy, 2015), First Prize at the Concours Musical de France (France, 2016).

 The duo performs regularly throughout Europe: Salle Cortot and Auditorium Opera Bastille in Paris, Auditorium Cité de la Musique in Soissons, Royal College of Music in London, Grosser Konzertsaal of the Hochschule fur Musik of Munich, Palais Acropolis in Nice, Hijstekzaal in Maastricht, Ravello Concert Society, to name a few.

-Recent highlights include the recital for the live show “Génération Jeunes Interprètes” at the Auditorium of the Maison de la Radio in Paris, broadcasts by the famed France Musique National Radio, a recital for “Jeunes Talents” concert series, a debut recital at the Osaka Izumi Hall in Japan, a debut concert tour in South Africa, and also performing for the Johannesburg International Mozart Festival.
-They have also collaborated with Ms Deborah Nemtanu, the Solo Violinist of the Orchestra de Chambre de Paris.
+Recent highlights include the recital for the live show “Génération Jeunes Interprètes” at the Auditorium of the Maison de la Radio in Paris, broadcasts by the famed France Musique National Radio, a recital for “Jeunes Talents” concert series in Paris, a debut recital at the Osaka Izumi Hall in Japan, a concert tour in South Africa, and also performing for the Johannesburg International Mozart Festival.
+They have also collaborated recently with Ms Deborah Nemtanu, the Solo Violinist of the Orchestra de Chambre de Paris.

 In 2019, Eleonora and Michele performed in Australia with numerous recitals in Sydney, Melbourne, Canberra, and Bateman’s Bay.
 In New Zealand, they performed at the Turner Center Kerikeri, Globe Theater Palmerston North, Wanganui Royal Opera House, and St Andrews on The Terrace Wellington.
 Their Oceanic tour also saw them perform in China, notably the Guangzhou Royal Opera House, Tianjin Grand Theater, Shandong Grand Theater, Nankai University, La Plantation Beijing, and Dalian Grand Theater to name just a few.
 2019 has been one of their busiest years to date, with over 50 concerts played in 6 months.